Dannnno/Dannnno.github.io/_posts/2016-08-06-Graph-Theory-To-The-Rescue.md

 its own node or edge data structures - any valid Python object works.
 Internally it uses lots of dictionaries so you can add arbitrary attributes to nodes and edges as well, which is helpful for us.
-For now we'll consider a node the `(x, y)` coordinates of the plot, and we'll keep track of a few attributes of our plot as well: the plot's elevation and the basin it falls in.
+For now we'll consider a node the $(x, y)$ coordinates of the plot, and we'll keep track of a few attributes of our plot as well: the plot's elevation and the basin it falls in.
 To start, the basin will just be the current plot - we don't know anything more at this point.